What is Brass?

 History of Brass

-In the third century BC, additional copper-zinc alloys appeared in the Middle East and Asia.
-The United Arab Emirates, West India, Uzbekistan, Iran, Syria, and Iraq have all discovered brass from this period.
-Brass was used throughout the world, from Britain and Spain to India, thanks to trade with the Middle East.
+By the third century BC, copper-zinc alloys were cropping up in various regions of the Middle East and Asia.
+Archaeological finds in the United Arab Emirates, West India, Uzbekistan, Iran, Syria, and Iraq all point to the presence of brass during this period.

 Manufacturing Process of Brass